Attorneys, Beware! Changes to California Conservatorship Law May Affect Private Fiduciary Clients

 - Probate Code section 2653 is amended to now require courts to award attorney’s fees to the petitioner on successful petitions removing a guardian or conservator.
 Previously, such an award was discretionary.

-- There are also changes to numerous probate code sections that have the effect of limiting payments for services to guardians or conservators for litigating or opposing actions which are ultimately unsuccessful.
-For instance, guardians and conservatees can no longer be compensated from the estate of their client for defending fee request petitions, opposing petitions, or for services rendered in connection to any other unsuccessful request or court proceeding.
+- There are also changes to numerous probate code sections that have the effect of limiting payments for services to guardians or conservators for litigating or opposing actions that are ultimately unsuccessful.
+For instance, guardians and conservators can no longer be compensated from the estate of their client for defending fee request petitions, opposing petitions or for services rendered in connection to any other unsuccessful request or court proceeding.
 However, the guardian or conservator may be able to be compensated for a lesser amount if they can prove by clear and convincing evidence that the defense or action was pursued in good faith and in the best interest of the conservatee.